 - We believe that the best way to undermine dangerous stereotypes and misunderstandings is to give students access to a broad range of perspectives, particularly diverse points of view from within the region.
 This leads naturally to an emphasis on media literacy.

-- We believe that using “cool tools” like film and project-based learning engages students and teachers and inspires them to cross strict disciplinary boundaries that may limit learning, create new connections and extend their learning on their own initiative.
+- We believe that using interactive and engaging tools like films and project-based learning engages students and teachers and inspires them to cross strict disciplinary boundaries that may limit learning, create new connections and extend their learning on their own initiative.

-It is worth emphasizing that TeachMideast.org does not seek to inculcate any particular political point of view or any religion, but rather to open the minds of teachers and students alike to the diversity of the region in everything from geography to political opinion, from religious practice to cultural production.
+TeachMideast does not seek to inculcate any particular political point of view or any religion, but rather to open the minds of teachers and students alike to the diversity of the region in everything from geography to political opinion, religious practice, ethnicity, history and cultural production.

-If you are in need of an area specialist to speak to your students or other members of a group visiting Washington, D.C., you can contact Megan Geissler, Outreach Coordinator, at email@example.com .
+If you would like us to organize a specialist to speak to your students or other members of a group visiting Washington, D.C., please contact Megan Geissler at firstname.lastname@example.org .